 George Gissing Collection

 The collection has major research potential for literary and biographical studies of George Gissing.
-It also has great relevance to anyone interested in the workings of the nineteenth-century book trade, and in the reception of Gissing and the collecting of Gissing in the twentieth century.
+It also has great relevance to anyone interested in the workings of the 19th-century book trade, and in the reception of Gissing and the collecting of Gissing in the 20th century.

-The Library holds a complete collection of first editions of the novels of George Gissing The collection includes the Viscount Esher copy of Workers in the Dawn (1880), and the Hugh Walpole copy of Born in Exile (1892), together with the 1924 Chicago edition of Sins of the Fathers.
-Also available is the 1912 edition of The Private Life of Henry Maitland by Morley Roberts, extensively annotated by Edward Clodd and Clement Shorter.
+The Library holds a complete collection of first editions of the novels of George Gissing.
+The collection includes a first edition of Workers in the Dawn (London: Remington and Co., 1880), with the bookplate of Reginald Baliol Brett (1852-1930), Viscount Esher; the Hugh Walpole (1884-1941) copy of Born in Exile (London: Adam and Charles Black, 1892); and a limited edition of Sins of the Fathers (Chicago: Pascal Covici, 1924).
+Also available is a copy of Morley Roberts's The Private Life of Henry Maitland (London: Eveleigh Nash, 1912) with extensive annotations by Edward Clodd (1840-1930) and Clement King Shorter (1857-1926).

-The printed collection was enhanced considerably by the purchase of the Chris Kohler collection, which includes a set of leather-bound prize volumes of Virgil, which Gissing received from Owens College; and signed presentation copies of his books, including In the Year of Jubilee, Thyrza and Demos, and his major critical work on Charles Dickens.
+The printed collection was enhanced considerably by the purchase of the Chris Kohler collection, which includes a set of leather-bound prize volumes of Virgil, which Gissing received from Owens College; several signed presentation copies of his books, and a number of books owned by Gissing.